Krieger's finite generator theorem for actions of countable groups II: Translations and independence

 \section{Translations and independence}

-In this section we show that if the Rokhlin entropy of a free ergodic action is realized by a generating partition, then the action is isomorphic to a Bernoulli shift.
+In this section we show that if the Rokhlin entropy of a free ergodic action is finite and is realized by a generating partition, then the action is isomorphic to a Bernoulli shift.

 We recall the following well known lemma.
 This lemma is a special case of a more general result due to Kechris--Solecki--Todorcevic \cite[Prop.
 4.2 and Prop.
 4.5]{KST99}.
-A self-contained proof of the lemma below can also be found in Part I \cite{S14}.

 \begin{lem} Let $G \acts (X, \mu)$ be a {\pmp} action.
 If $Y \subseteq X$ is Borel and $T \subseteq G$ is finite, then there exists a Borel set $D \subseteq Y$ such that $Y \subseteq T^{-1} T \cdot D$ and $T \cdot d \cap T \cdot d' = \varnothing$ for all $d \neq d' \in D$. \end{lem}